yezhiyi9670/LuckyTool-relic/website/docs/en/guide/statusbar.md

 - Long press mobile data to open the page
 - Long press the WiFi hotspot to open the page
 - Long press Bluetooth to open the page
+- Long press the screenshot to open the page
+- Long press Do Not Disturb to open the page

 ### Tile Layout